High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Gene expressions associated with Alzheimer's Disease

-We implement the proposed SDA algorithm using the CvM test statistic onto each of the selected $1000$ probes.
-To adjust for multiplicity and control the false discovery rate (FDR), we additionally apply the Benjamini-Hochberg (BH) procedure \citep{benjamini1995controlling}.
-When evaluating SDA conditioning on the remaining 49,385 probes, we implement the procedure introduced in Section \ref{subsec:thm} with $\gamma = (n-2)/(n-1)$ for the ultra-high dimensionality.
-Due to the requirements of FDR control, all $p$-values are calculated based on 10,000 bootstrap replications.
+Guided by our simulation findings in Section \ref{subsec:result3}, we implement Algorithm \ref{algo2} using the CvMSM-SDA test statistic on the 2,000 selected probes.
+To account for the ultra-high dimensionality when conditioning on the remaining probes, we apply the SIS procedure described in Section \ref{subsec:thm} with $\gamma = n / \log(n)$.

-The study reveals that, at FDR of $0.1$, the SDA-CvM selects 3 probes.
-We compare this result with the existing literature and find that the targets of 2 probes (out of 3) are known to be expressed more highly in AD patients than in normal patients.
-The association between the third target and AD has been suggested by some literature but not proven yet.
-At a more liberal FDR of $0.2$, our method identifies an additional 17 probes.
-Among these probes, the targets of 9 probes have associations with AD as identified in the literature, and the other 8 probes are new findings.
-All the identified probes are summarized in Table \ref{table_results} with literature references.
+The study reveals that, at FDR of $0.1$, the CvMSM-SDA selects 4 probes.
+We compare this result with existing literature and find that all 4 selected probes are known to be expressed more highly in AD patients than in normal patients.
+At a more liberal FDR of $0.2$, our method identifies an additional 7 probes.
+Among these probes, the targets of 6 probes have identified associations with AD in the literature, and the extra probe is a new finding.
+All of the identified probes, with literature references, are summarized in Table S3.